aubreymoore/Guam-Corona-Virus-Data/README.md

 ## Fitting Models to the Data

-This repo contains a [Jupyter Notebook](curve-fitting.ipynb) which fits curves to the time series (Guam.csv and Hawaii.csv) using the following models.
+This repo contains a Jupyter notebook, [curve-fitting.ipynb](curve-fitting.ipynb), which fits curves to the time series (Guam.csv and Hawaii.csv) using the following models.

 * linear